 - Stroke from their chin up their cheek.
 You can do both sides at once as this also gets baby to start searching.

 - Gently draw or massage circles under the chin to get them stirring.

 Once stirring, they will start to search for a nipple and latch.
+Is at this time that you are likely to see the rooting reflex in action.
+The rooting reflex is one of the first reflexes that babies will show.
+This reflects is when a baby purses his or her lips together and shakes their head from side to side as if they are rooting out the breast.
+This is your baby’s body instinctively telling you that they are hungry and that they are searching for their source of food.
+When you see the rooting reflex in action that is an indicator that your baby is hungry and that is time to breastfeed them.
+The rooting reflex will always take place before crying happens.
+And when your baby doves cry, that is often an indicator that you have waited too long to breastfeed.
+Regardless, look for this reflex when your baby wakes up and know that it is time to breastfeed them.
 The easiest breastfeeding positions to start with include: cradle, cross-cradle, and football holds.
 Remember, a newborn will almost always nurse.
 You can not over-nurse a baby, so if baby is challenging to latch, it is most likely a learning curve issue but could also potentially be a tongue or lip tie.
 For more information on how to get a great latch that won’t cause pain, see the section below on The Latch.

 If the situation isn’t improving, get help ASAP.
 Many babies get easily frustrated and quickly go from calm to very upset fast.
 They can’t latch and nurse while upset so a good rule of thumb here is to calm baby down without a pacifier or a bottle and then try again.
 To see when it is appropriate to introduce a pacifier or a bottle if you want to breastfeed, see Alli’s article on pacifiers and bottles.